-The College of Pharmacy's 14 student pharmacy organizations are rife with opportunity.
-They’re a way to cultivate professional learning, build leadership skills, make friends and, sometimes, just have a fun time with fellow students.
-Your community service may even be a way to get a head start on building your professional network.
+The College of Pharmacy's student organizations provide opportunities to cultivate professional learning, build leadership skills, make friends with your peers.
+Get a head start on building your professional network and participate in community service with fellow pharmacy students.

 Student organizations are open for membership as early as your first pre-pharmacy year.
-See what sets each one apart and find the group that’s your perfect fit.
+Explore what sets each of these organizations apart and find the group that’s your perfect fit.

 Our ambassadors are Pharm.D. students who share their enthusiasm for the profession and for the College of Pharmacy.
 Ambassadors volunteer for the college by helping with events such as recruiting trips and tours of the college for prospective students.